copilot-is/myip/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-## Update GeoLite2 and qqwry database
+## Update GeoLite2 and GeoCN database

 Add `MAXMIND_LICENSE_KEY` to .env